 - 20. The Council may, during the month of April each year, review any or all of the conditions of the consent pursuant to Section 128 of the Resource Management Act 1991 for all or any of the following purposes: - to deal with any adverse effect on the environment which may arise from the exercise of the consent that was not foreseen at the time of granting of the consent, and which is therefore more appropriate to deal with at a later stage; and/or - b) to require the Consent Holder to adopt the best practical option to remove or reduce any adverse effects on the environment resulting from the discharge; and/or - c) to review the contaminant limits, loading rates and/or discharge volumes and flow rates of this consent if it is appropriate to do so; and/or - d) to require consistency with any relevant Regional Plan, District Plan, National Environmental Standard or Act of Parliament. - 21.
-The lapsing date for the purposes of section 125 shall be 31 December 2015. - 22.
+The lapsing date for the purposes of section 125 shall be 5 years after the consent can be given effect to. - 22.
 The duration of the consent shall be 35 years from the date of commencement.